SJCooper/lets-go-walkies/README.md

 <img width="1092" alt="about-us" src="https://user-images.githubusercontent.com/7358665/155906279-1a462211-51ae-4458-b51d-d88d670c4e7f.png">

 - __The Footer__
+  - Relevant User Story Example:
+    As a user visiting this webpage, I would like to quickly have acces to links that connect to relevent social pages for the website so I can further research the nformation given and it's relevance to my needs.

   - The footer section includes links to the relevant social media sites for Let's Go Walkies.
   - The links will open to a new tab to allow easy navigation for the user.